August 29, 2024

 CNC Engraving Processing Frequently Asked Questions

-CNC engraving machines are widely used in a variety of fields such as 3C, mold and die, and medical because of their ability to use small diameter tools for finishing.
-This article will analyze the common problems in CNC engraving processing.
+Many industries widely use CNC engraving machines, including 3C, mold and die, and medical fields.
+These machines are popular because they can use small-diameter tools for finishing.This article will analyze the common problems in CNC engraving processing.

 1. What is the main difference between CNC engraving and CNC milling?

 CNC engraving and CNC milling are both based on the milling principle, but the main difference lies in the diameter of the tool; CNC milling usually uses a tool with a diameter of 6-40 mm, while CNC engraving uses a tool with a diameter of 0.2-3 mm.
-The use of small diameter tools makes CNC engraving machines excel in fine machining.
+The use of small-diameter tools makes CNC engraving machines excel in fine machining.

 2. Can CNC milling be used only for roughing, while CNC engraving is used only for finishing?